george-language/george-language.github.io/book/chapter6.1.md

 process finished with exit code -1
 ```

-GLang will pin-point exactly where the error is, and show you what part of your code failed.
-Additionally, there may be a `help` message to guide you along.
+GLang highlights _exactly_ where things went wrong, showing you the offending line and character.

+Sometimes, you’ll also get a helpful hint to steer you in the right direction:

 ```sh
 error: variable name 'example' is undefined